Urezzzer/anomaly_detection_in_time_series/README.md

 * cnt - number of items
 * cashnum - number of opened windows while hour

-We explore few approaches for anomaly detection in 1-D timeseries such as:
+Explore few approaches for anomaly detection in 1-D timeseries such as:
 1. statistical anomalies based on normal distribution
 2. forecasting method - detection anomalies as error of forecast
 3. classification method Isolation Forest
 4. clusterization method K-means
 5. K Nearest Neighbors

-Also we explore few approaches for anomaly detection in Multi dimensions timeseries based on PyOD library.
+Also explore few approaches for anomaly detection in Multi dimensions timeseries based on PyOD library.